nixworks/public/news/2009/10/19/README.md

 ##### Opposition
 ### [ The Opposition in the Australian Parliament demands details on the salary of high-profile Kerry O'Brien, presenter of "The 7.30 Report" for the Australian Broadcasting Corporation. ](/news/2009/10/19/the-opposition-in-the-australian-parliament-demands-details-on-the-salary-of-high-profile-kerry-o-brien-presenter-of-the-7-30-report-for.md)
-_Context: Parliament of Australia, Kerry O'Brien, The 7.30 Report, Australian Broadcasting Corporation, Opposition_
+_Context: The 7.30 Report, Opposition, Australian Broadcasting Corporation, Kerry O'Brien, Parliament of Australia_

 ##### Exoplanets
 ### [ 32 Extra Solar planets are discovered and announced, this making the record of most exoplanets discovered in one day and in one month. ](/news/2009/10/19/32-extra-solar-planets-are-discovered-and-announced-this-making-the-record-of-most-exoplanets-discovered-in-one-day-and-in-one-month.md)